MindofLindstrom01/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 <h2>Active Directory Infrastructure Has Been Prepared!</h2>

-<p>In this part, we have successfully created two virtual machines, one running Windows Server to act as a Domain Controller, and one running Windows 10 to act as the client.
-In later parts, we will deploy Active Directory, run a script that will create users in the domain that can be logged into from the client VM, manage the accounts and update group policies, simulating a real life environment!</p>
+<p>In this part, we have successfully created two virtual machines, one running Windows Server to act as a Domain Controller & DNS Server, and one running Windows 10 to act as the client.
+In later parts, we will deploy Active Directory, run a script that will create users in the domain that can be logged into from the client VM, manage the accounts and update group policies, simulating a real life IT environment!</p>